-Vos.
-No. disturbing activities, including ground removal for the construction of a new water well.
-A qualified biologist reviewed the proposed activity location(s) and determined that there is no suitable habitat present for any federal or state listed species at the proposed project location.
+The Contamination and Toxics Substances Partner Worksheet, Site Inspection Report, and Contamination and Toxic Substances Map (Figure B 6- 1) are provided in Appendix B, Attachment 6.
+Endangered Species Act of 1973, particularly section 7; 50 CFR Part 402 Yes No located 79,200 feet (15 miles) away and the closest final designated critical habitat is located 73,920 feet (14 miles) away.
+The project activities will result in ground disturbing activities, including construction of a new slab for the installation of a new generator.
+A qualified biologist reviewed the proposed activity location and determined that there is no suitable habitat present for any federal or state listed species at the proposed project location.
 Therefore, as currently designed, the proposed project activities will have No effect on any federally listed species or designated critical habitat and no impact to all state protected species.
 If a Puerto Rican Boa is found in the project action site, work shall cease until the Boa moves off on its own.
-If the Boa does not move off, the Construction Manager shall contact the Puerto Rico Department of Natural and Environmental Resources and ask for them to relocate the Boa.
-The Endangered Species Act Partner Worksheet, Threatened and Endangered Species Technical Memorandum with IPaC, and Critical Habitat Map (Figure B 7-1) are provided in Appendix B, Attachment 7.
-Explosive and Flammable Hazards 24 CFR Part 51 Subpart C Yes No The project includes the new construction of a new well and installation of a 10-kW generator.
+If the Boa does not move off, the Construction Manager (CM) shall contact the Puerto Rico Department of Natural and Environmental Resources and ask for them to relocate the Boa.
+The Endangered Species Act Partner Worksheet, Threatened and Endangered Species Technical Memorandum with IPaC, Critical Habitat Map (Figure B 7-1), and Essential Fish Habitat Map (Figure B 7-2) are provided in Appendix B, Attachment 7.
+Explosive and Flammable Hazards 24 CFR Part 51 Subpart C Yes No The project includes the new construction of a slab for the installation of a new generator, purchase of a scale, trailer, and vehicle as well as the purchase and installation of a new headgate.
 The project itself is not the development of a hazardous facility nor will the project increase residential densities.
 No further evaluation is required.
 The project is in compliance with explosive and flammable hazard requirements.
 The Explosive and Flammable Hazards Partner Worksheet is provided in Appendix B, Attachment 8.